-Race the Cape is five days of challenging point-to-point sail racing, both inland and coastal ocean, broken into five legs of up to 40 nautical miles along Cape Breton Island’s rugged Atlantic coast and into and through the island’s Bras d’Or Lakes.
-Race the Cape is an International Sailing Federation – Off Shore Special Regulations (OSR) Category 4 Race, generally sailed during daylight hours.
+Race the Cape is an event, a sailing regatta, for boaters, their families, and friends that unfolds over a week each July on Cape Breton Island.
+Race the Cape is seven days of challenging point-to-point sail racing, both inland and coastal ocean, broken into five legs of up to 40 nautical miles through the island’s amazing Bras d’Or Lake and along Cape Breton Island’s rugged Atlantic coast leading to the Cape Breton Highlands.
+Race the Cape is an International Sailing Federation – Off Shore Special Regulations (OSR) Category 4 Race, sailed during daylight hours.
 There are both Spinnaker and Non-Spinnaker Divisions.

 See the Notice of Race for further information.